dujanhung/evtsbx-mod-template/README.md

 ## pack repo

-packs this repo as ZIP files with submodules.
+packs this repo as ZIP files with submodules via GHA triggers.